TaskPipe is a framework for building scrapers and crawlers, written in Perl5.

 somevar: $this

-then the value of the
+then the value of thesomevar

-parameter is just the word
+parameter is just the word$this

-, but the value of the somevar
+, but the value of thesomevar

-which is actually accepted by the parameter, ie after
+pinterp is the data which is actually accepted by the parameter, ie after$this

 has been interpolated.